Step-by-step BMI calculator infographic showing height and weight inputs, BMI formula, category gauge, and health improvement pathway.

 • Obese (30 or above)

-👉 Try the NHS BMI calculator here
+👉 Try the NHS BMI calculator here (the official NHS calculator for checking BMI)

 The BMI Formula